certara/pyDarwin/docs/Example1.rst

     $DATA {data_dir}/data.csv

-Alternatively, the full path can be given.
+Alternatively (and possibly prefered), the full path can be given.

 Final template file